Hot springs in the river

 The thermal springs have formed in a place where a tectonic fault crosses the Reykjadalsá River.
 Here are some 6 – 8 thermal springs on sand flats and sometimes can be felt also some hot jets rising from the bottom of the river.
 The name of the river means “river of the misty valley” – and near the hot springs there indeed rise fumes from Reykjadalsá.

 Vellir or Árhver (“hot spring of the river”) has formed a cone of cemented clay and gravel which rises almost 2 m above the stream.
-On this cone are located several vents but one is more active, with a constantly boiling water.
+On this cone are located several vents but one is more active, with constantly boiling water.

 The diameter of the spring basin is approximately 1 m.
 The temperature of the water is around 100 °C, the output of the spring – 10 – 15 liters per second.